VERTEBRAL BODY TETHERING

 Scoliosis is a lateral curvature of the spine that typically manifests during the growth spurts of childhood or adolescence.
 While doctors manage mild cases with observation or bracing, progressive curves can lead to significant deformity, discomfort, and potential cardiopulmonary complications.
 Traditional treatment often involves spinal fusion, which straightens the spine but results in a loss of segmental motion and potential long-term complications.
 VBT offers a motion-preserving alternative for select patients.

-Vertebral Body Tethering (VBT) is a surgical treatment for scoliosis that has received approval from the U.S. Food and Drug Administration (FDA) under a Humanitarian Device Exemption (HDE).
+Vertebral Body Tethering (VBT) is a surgical treatment for scoliosis that received approval from the U.S. Food and Drug Administration (FDA) under a Humanitarian Device Exemption (HDE).
 This approval is specifically for “The Tether™ – Vertebral Body Tethering System,” intended for skeletally immature patients requiring surgical intervention to correct progressive idiopathic scoliosis with a major Cobb angle of 30 to 65 degrees.
-Candidates for this procedure are typically those who have not responded to bracing or cannot tolerate it.
+Candidates for this procedure are typically those who did not respond to bracing or cannot tolerate it.

 It’s important to note that the HDE pathway is designed for devices treating conditions affecting fewer than 8,000 individuals annually in the United States.
 While it allows for the marketing of the device, it does not require the same level of evidence as a full premarket approval (PMA).
 Therefore, VBT is considered an approved treatment option under specific conditions but is not broadly approved for all scoliosis cases.
-Patients and families should engage in thorough discussions with their healthcare providers to understand the potential benefits and risks associated with VBT and to determine if it’s the most appropriate treatment option for their specific situation.
+Patients and families should engage in thorough discussions with their doctors to understand the potential benefits and risks of VBT.
+This will help determine if it’s the most appropriate treatment option for their specific situation.

 For more detailed information, read the FDA’s official press announcement that provides additional insights into the approval and intended use of The Tether™ – Vertebral Body Tethering System.